 What can I do for Kindy and Child Care Fundraising?

-Browse the Fundraising Directory and you’ll find 37 distinct categories of products offered for fundraising either as product drives, party plans, events or spur-of-the moment spends.
+Browse the Fundraising Directory and you’ll find 37 distinct categories of products offered for fundraising either as product drives, party plans, events or spur-of-the-moment spends.

 Not every one of these works for every group.
 Look at your group’s demographics, disposable income, interests and values.
 Think timing too.
-Some fundraisers need more lead-time than others to deliver product, particularly if children are involved in personalising it.
+Some fundraisers need more lead-time than others to deliver the product, particularly if children are involved in personalising it.